 Actions on Google, the platform that makes it possible for third-party developers and services to integrate with Google Assistant, has been seeing a lot of success lately with important companies jumping on board like LG, GE, Logitech, and more.
 The newest addition though might be one of the most interesting — at least if your name is Artem Russakovskii (all hail our geeky leader!) and you have dozens of lights, locks, sensors, and cameras all working within the Alarm.com system.

 Alarm.com users will be able to add their system under Google Assistant's Assistant apps section or by saying, "OK Google, talk to Alarm.com."
-Once authenticated with their credentials, they have a lot of options at their disposal.
 Read More

 Alarm.com serves as the cloud interface for countless home security systems.
 Now the Android app has been updated with a changed user interface, support for fingerprint authentication, and a round icon.
 Read More

 We all love a good widget, so it's great to see home security app Alarm.com updated with a widget to trigger or control any scene on the home screen.
 Back in May, the app received one-touch automation in the form of scenes - the widget now controls those scenes with a single tap.
 However, the first iteration of the widget is, um, a little... big.